acasto/iptic-memex/README.md

 # Description

 Iptic Memex is a Python program that offers a straight-forward CLI interface for interacting with LLM providers through their APIs.
-Currently tested with OpenAI, Anthropic, Google Gemini, OpenRouter, and llama.cpp server.
 Input can be piped in from the command line or entered interactively through 'ask' and 'chat' modes.
 Chat mode features the ability to save conversations in a human-readable conversation format with a configurable extension for use with external applications such as Obsidian.

 The name is a reference to the Memex, a device described by Vannevar Bush in his 1945 essay "As We May Think" which he envisioned a device that would compress and store all of their knowledge. https://en.wikipedia.org/wiki/Memex